yongqin123/word-game-backend/README.md

 This is the backend server for the word game.
 Make sure that postgres is installed and database created with name postgres and password root.
+Make sure to install Intellij and run the main function to run the server.
+It is build using java spring boot.